 Growing up, we ate them on a near-daily basis, no matter what the season or time of day – boiled, roasted, fried, stuffed into varenyky, you name it.
 To this day, whenever I go over my parents’ house for dinner, there’s almost always some type of potato on the table.

-Boiled new potatoes with garlic and dill are one of the most beloved recipes in all of Ukrainian cooking.
+Boiled new potatoes with dill and garlic are one of the most beloved recipes in all of Ukrainian cooking.
 It’s funny – because the recipe title is the recipe (kind of like “avocado toast”), it seems almost too simplistic to write about… almost.

 The combination of these four humble ingredients is truly magical.
 With each bite of buttery potato, you get a grassy hit of fresh dill and a kick from raw garlic, all brought together by the nutty aroma of unrefined sunflower oil.
 It’s heaven!